robinrendle/robinrendle.com/_essays/new-web-typography.markdown

     <h2>The consequence of typographic decisions</h2>
 </div>

 A cautious, uncertain balancing act exists between the art and the mechanics of setting text.
-This became clear to me when I realised the foolishness of building complex typographic systems without a styleguide or a pattern library.
+This became clear to me when I realised the foolishness of building complex typographic systems without a low-level toolkit.

 What I mean here is a tool that presents web designers with clear documentation for laying out text on a webpage with a list of components made up of <span class="caps">CSS</span>.
-Much has been written[^16] about these tools, but what’s most interesting to me is how they give typographers the ability to visualise possible, latent relationships between typographic objects.
+Much has been written[^16] about them, but what’s most interesting to me is how they give typographers the ability to visualise possible, latent relationships between typographic objects.

-When I look at the documentation of one of these component libraries, such as [Tachyons](http://tachyons.io/docs/), and I begin to figure out how the padding, font size and background color of an element can be manipulated so easily, I can’t help but imagine I’m perusing a modern day typecase.
+When I look at the documentation of [Tachyons](http://tachyons.io/docs/) or [Basscss](http://www.basscss.com/), and when I begin to figure out how the padding, font size and background color of an element can be manipulated so easily, I can’t help but imagine that I’m perusing a modern day typecase.
 These ancient systems for separating and organising graphics reveal what the system is capable of; they’re filled to the brim with typographic opportunities for us to exploit, and without them we are blind.

 <figure class="right cell-20">
     <img src="/build/images/essays/new-typography/tachyons.jpg" alt="A picture of the Tachyons website">